 Arctic Ambassador Pack

-The Seacrest Arctic Wolf Pack currently has 4 members: Inuk (16 years old), Spirit Prince (7 years old), and Kaya and Kenai (1 year old pups and litter mates).
+The Seacrest Arctic Wolf Pack currently has 3 members: Spirit Prince (12 years old), and Kaya and Kenai (3 year old pups and litter mates).
 Kaya and Kenai are Seacrest's youngest wolves, as well as the only two wolves at Seacrest not born through our breeding program.
 Kenai tends to be shy around big groups, but do not let this fool you!
 On VIP tours, Kaya and Kenai can be the "trouble twins", always getting into pup mischief and leaving their paw print on our guests heart.
 Spirit Prince is stunning and a bit shy.
-But when he does interact, he loves butt rubs more than anything and will do a little "butt rub dance" if you scratch him just right.
-Inuk is our least interactive Wolf Ambassador, but not because he does not want to be loved on by guests.
-Inuk is the alpha male of the Arctic Pack, and takes his role as alpha very seriously; always close by and curious, but staying alert to his pack and territory when guests visit.
-He does gift himself to a select few guests, and it is always a special connection that guests remember forever.
+When he does interact, he loves butt rubs more than anything and will do a little "butt rub dance" if you scratch him just right.

 Maverick & Gray Cloud